What We Do

 There are many reasons to use a combination of traditional hand-making and contemporary furniture making techniques.
 Creating fine boxes to the client’s preferred design and expectation is my primary motive.

 Contemporary Furniture Making

 Curves and compound shapes are made possible by laminating thin pieces of wood together over shaped forms to produce light, thin and strong components.
-Long, elegant and flowing lines are only possible using modern methods.
+Most elegant, flowing lines are only possible using modern methods.

 Some designs requiring sunbursts and other complicated juxtapositions of timbers can only be done by veneering over stable substrates such as plywood or MDF, otherwise wood movement would crack and destroy the piece.

-The benefits of a balanced approach
+The Benefits of a Balanced Approach

 Timber is prepared and then the components are made by hand, jointed by hand and finished by hand.
-Some aspects of a design may require a component that can only be created with the use of a power tool or vacuum bag, however the box will always be assembled and finished by hand.
+Some aspects of a design may require a component that can only be created with the use of a power tool or vacuum bag, however the box will be assembled and finished by hand.